 What will happen to our kids, our seniors, and our communities?
 The decisions we make in this moment will shape the years ahead.
 We all want the same things: good schools for our children, good jobs, and good communities to live in.
 Let’s start on the common ground of our shared values to rebuild the Hudson Valley.
-By joining together, we can make it better than before--for all of us.
+Together, we can make it better than before–for all of us.

 In particular, we must invest in early childhood education.
 Every dollar spent on educating children before the age of five has exponential benefits both for an individual child and their community later in life.

 At every level of primary and secondary education, our schools must implement an anti-racist curriculum that includes civics and an honest and inclusive history of the United States.

 Widespread structural racism and long-standing inequities have devastated Black communities.

 As a nation, more of us are awakening to the fact that we have never fully recognized Black Americans’ basic human rights.
 Whether it be criminal justice, education, housing or finance, the time is long overdue to shine a light and work together to uproot the racism embedded in our most basic institutions.